trento-project/workbench/README.md

 - VERIFY
 - ROLLBACK

+The documentation for each of the operators can be found in the operators go source.

 #### PLAN

 The goal of the PLAN stage is to collect information about the operations and verify prerequisites.